zawarski/Leaflet.VectorGrid/README.md

 * ¹ In leaflet
 * ² Groups of themed features

-Styling is done via per-layer² sets of `L.Path` options in the `vectorTileLayerStyles` layer¹ option:
+Styling is done via per-layer² sets of `L.Path` options in the `vectorTileLayerStyles` layer¹ option, as well as the `defaultTileLayerStyle` option:

 ```js